 References:

 Eddie Schwartz, the "nighthawk elevator man" is reading some story titled "Rape on the Range" in "Spicy Western Stories" magazine.
 And it didn't sound too bad either.
-I tried to find it online, but it turned out that both the story and the magazine are fictitious.
+I tried to find it online, but it turned out that both the story and the magazine were fictitious.
 But googling it, I found this cool gallery of spicy westerns scans.

 And during the aforementioned shrink session, there's a reference to none other than Othello: